Can a pharmacy fill a prescription early?

 Back to Top

-As you may have inferred from the above discussion, controlled drugs (Xanax, Vicodin, Adderall, etc.) are different when it comes to refills and other pharmacy practices.
-Controlled drugs contain chemicals that are regulated not just by the FDA but also by the U.S. Drug Enforcement Agency (DEA).
+As I’m sure you can imagine, controlled substances have stricter rules and restrictions around refills.
+Controlled drugs contain chemicals regulated not just by the U.S. Food and Drug Administration (FDA) but also by the U.S. DEA.
 Pharmacies are stricter when it comes to early refills of such medications to ensure that patients do not start abusing or diverting them.

+We are asked about Adderall a lot.
 Adderall is a Schedule II federally regulated controlled substance.
-Under federal law, schedule II prescriptions cannot be refilled.
-For this reason, your health care provider will usually provide multiple prescriptions with a “Do not fill until X date” written on them.
-This notifies your pharmacist of the appropriate date to have your schedule II prescriptions filled.
+Under federal law, Schedule II prescriptions cannot be refilled.
+For this reason, your prescriber will usually provide multiple prescriptions with “Do not fill until X date” written on them.
+This notifies your pharmacist of the appropriate date to fill your Schedule II prescriptions.

-According to federal regulations, Schedules III and IV controlled substances may be refilled if authorized on the prescription.
-These prescriptions may only be refilled up to five times within six months after the date of issue.
-Once the five refills are finished or after six months, whichever occurs first, a new prescription must be prescribed.
+According to the Code of Federal Regulations Title 21, Schedules III, IV, and V controlled substances may be refilled, but only up to five times within six months after the date of issue.
+Once the five refills are finished or after six months, whichever occurs first, a new prescription is needed.

-Most local pharmacies will allow you to fill Schedule III & IV meds two days before you should run out or on day 28 of a 30-day supply.
+Most local pharmacies will allow you to fill Schedule III & IV meds two days before you should run out, or on day 28 of a 30-day supply.
+If you are running short on a controlled medication, it’s best to call your doctor and discuss the situation with them directly.

 Back to Top